 Our aim is to fundraise for Healing Little Hearts and sponsor camps in honour of bereaved children at Alder Hey Children’s Hospital.
 Thus providing comfort and a legacy to the bereaved family.

 Each camp will provide lifesaving heart surgery for up to 15 children, who otherwise would not be able to afford the care they so desperately need.
-In the first yeart we have rasied over £40,000 and funded 8 Healing Little Hearts Camps.
-This has given a new lease of live to 100 children with Congenital Heart Diseases in the developing parts of the world.
+In the first year we raised over £40,000 and funded 8 Healing Little Hearts Camps.
+Since then we have raised funds to sponsor a further 5 camps.
+This will give a new lease of live to 180 children with Congenital Heart Diseases in the developing parts of the world.